-Ms. Mariya Leyderman earned a Master's degree in Social Work at Tel Aviv University in Israel specializing in stress, crisis, trauma, and working with refugees.
+Dr. Mariya Leyderman is a Licensed Psychologist.
+She earned a Masters degree in Social Work at Tel Aviv University in Israel specializing in stress, crisis, trauma, and working with refugees.
 While in Israel, Ms. Leyderman gained valuable experience working with the refugee population providing psycho-legal services.
-She has also completed all didactic requirements for a Doctorate in Psychology (Psy.D.) with an emphasis in Forensic Psychology from Spalding University.
+She earned her Doctorate in Psychology (Psy.D.) with an emphasis in Forensic Psychology from Spalding University.

 She possesses several years of clinical experience working in multiple federal and state correctional institutions, psychiatric inpatient, and at-risk settings.
 Through her internship at the Butner Federal Correctional Complex, she received specialized training in the Residential Drug Abuse Program (RDAP) as well as in correctional psychology and forensic evaluation.
 She was responsible for conducting federal forensic evaluations including but not limited to competency to stand trial, mental state at the time of offense, and dangerousness risk assessments.
 She possesses specialized training to work with individuals who are at-risk, civilly committed, involuntarily hospitalized, incarcerated, or otherwise involved with the legal system.